Momoyactly/sql-challenge/README.md

 * `queries.sql` file of the queries.

-* `Bonus.ipyp` Jupyter Notebook of the bonus analysis.
+* `Bonus.ipynb` Jupyter Notebook of the bonus analysis.